 Returning to the origins of this viewing, according to Aristotle truth is the accordance (homoiosis) of a statement (logos) with a matter (pragma).
 A mathematical theory is also a statement regarding things or a matter.
 With regard to the correctness of the truths of propositions, some account must also be taken of error or falsity.
 Both the true and the false go hand in hand.
 Errors and false statements about things occur in the synthetic judgements we make about things, or in the predicates that we assign and relate to the things that are being discussed.
 Error is the product of human beings, not nature.
 These errors rest, as such, in the statements that we make about things.
 But how can statements about things be related to the things in the first place?
 Certainly, an account of something is not composed of the same elements as the thing of which it is an account.
 This question led the philosopher Immanuel Kant (1724-1804) to his great endeavour to answer the question “are synthetic judgements apriori possible”; that is, are the synthetic judgements of reason possible without the experience of the thing or matter with which they are concerned or connected?
 Notice how Kant’s effort followed Leibniz’s effort regarding the mind and its relation to things/matter.
 Both found their solutions in the language of mathematics and its symbolic logic which does not require the experience of the things themselves in order to be “correct”.

 In order for a statement to relate to a thing or matter (pragma), the thing must be “present” in some way prior to any statement being made about it.
 But notice that in the example above regarding the two researchers in different Moscows, the thing is not “present” in any way that we conceive of “presence”.
 But the thing becomes present as an idea in the mind.
 The thing is not an “object” that we would think of in any normal sense of reference to that word.
 The things are “present” in the open region that human beings themselves have opened up.
-In our TOK diagram, the overlapping of the circles of the Venn diagram illustrate this open region where the thing is made present to us and our ways of knowing.
 These things as they are presented to us are given to us.
 Our ways of knowing are based on our relatedness to the thing/material and these ways of knowing pre-determine what our relatedness to the thing or our approaches to the thing are going to be.
 This relatedness in turn pre-determines the nature of the propositional statements which are made about the matter or thing in question.

 For example, we do not enter a Group One class with the same view of a tree that we would have in a Group Four class: the tree is present to us in a different way but it, nevertheless, remains a tree.
 In our AOKs, some thing, the tree for example, must first be opened up as such and such and in such and such a way.
 The manner of the openness will determine the kinds of statements that can be made about the thing.
 All performances and their achievements, all actions and calculations, keep within an open region within which things and matters, with regard to what they are and how they are, can properly be present and take their stand and become capable of being talked about.
 The thing must first be defined and classified.
 A statement is correct (or true) only within the boundaries and standards (norms) established within the openness of the viewing and a thing or matter can only correspond when this openness has been established.
 But if the correctness of statements is only possible through the openness of the viewing, what makes correctness possible must be prior to the correspondence as the essence of what truth is.